 There is evidence to suggest that the push style has the benefits of influencing in an immediate way but the pull style has more potential for use over a longer period of time and change is much more likely to have a longer lasting effect.
 It involves more thought beforehand and a greater understanding of the other person's perspective.

 It is useful to have a think about what style you use when:

 -Parenting your children

 -Giving a talk or presentation

-If you are interested in exploring this further then I offer 1:1 leadership coaching in this area and also have a 2.5 hour masterclass at The Coaching Room, Flax Bourton, Bristol BS481UE.
-Masterclasses are available to book on my website or eventbrite.
-If you wish to have a chat about a corporate rate for your business or to find out more please phone on 07811 740580 or email me at email@example.com.Look forward to seeing you!
+If you are interested in exploring this further then I offer 1:1 leadership coaching in this area and also have a 2.5 hour workshop at The Coaching Room, Flax Bourton, Bristol BS481UE.
+Workshops are available to book on my website or eventbrite.
+If you wish to have a chat about a corporate rate for your business or to find out more please phone on 07811 740580 or email me at firstname.lastname@example.org.Look forward to seeing you!
 I have also been asked to bring this to people's place of work so please get in touch for a corporate rate.

 To find out more about events and updates from Mariposa Coaching subscribe to my mailing list by clicking on my website.
 You will receive my empowering performance mailout with motivational tips with a different theme each month.